polyswarmer/documentation/_i18n/en/_docs/tut-clamav.md

 ## Next Steps

 In the Eicar example, we showed you how to implement scan logic directly in the Scanner class.
-And in this ClamAV example, we showed you how to call out to an external socket to access scanning logic.
+In this ClamAV example, we showed you how to call out to an external socket to access scanning logic.

 [Next, we'll wrap ClamAV and Yara into a single Microengine ->](TODO: link to tut-yara-multi.md)